 Tip 5: Never automate your customer acquisition process

 As Lincoln Murphy said: “The Seeds of Churn are Planted Early”.
-It means that you have to have a holistic approach to your leads and clients in order to create the better performing onboarding process.
+It means that you have to have a holistic approach to your leads and clients in order to create a better performing onboarding process.

 And if you can see the whole customer acquisition process, you will know which and where you should automate to be more efficient.
 But just for the sake of marketing automation, here are examples which should be automated: